The Remus Family of West Prussia:

 The earliest appearance of the Remus name in Poland begins to show up circa 1586 in the records of the city of Danzig (modern Gdansk) on the northern coast of Poland (see the above map).
 This city was the major city in a quasi-independent state known as Royal Prussia.
 Officially the nobles in Royal Prussia were part of the Polish state's governing system but in reality Royal Prussia went its own way (Friedrich, The Other Prussia, Cambridge University Press, 1999).
 The economic power of Danzig was that it was a transshipment point of grain going out of Poland and goods coming into Poland by the Baltic Sea routes.
 It was part of the Hanseatic League of Baltic trading cities and a fairly wealthy city for that time.
 Click on Martin Remus of Danzig to find the genealogy of this pastor at St. Mary's (Marienkirche) in Danzig; he was born in Saxony (see Grossenhain Saxony) and migrated to Danzig before 1586.
 Click here to find out why he made the move.
 Click here for lots of details on Martin's life and career including lots of pictures and history of the Danzig area.
 Click here to find out more about Martin Remus in Saxony.

 The above was an unusual case.
 What generally happened in the West Prussia migration reflects circumstances in Saxony.
-Some of the members of the Remus family were Burgers (perhaps as town Millers but certainly as soap makers and commercial cooks) in Kamenz.
+Some of the members of the Remus family were Burgers (Millers, soap makers and commercial cooks) in Kamenz.
 As such they had access to financial resources and to the political power of Saxony.
 They ended up with the funds and connections to become the Schultz, Burgers, and Millers of West Prussia.
 It is likely this Burger family had the resources to support the education of Martin Remus at University of Leipzig who lived initially in the nearby town of Grossenhain and was a pastor in Danzig (see above).

 Some members of the Remus family did not have assets but still migrated.
 So there were Remus family members who worked on estates in Saxony like Bischhein.
 When this second group arrived in West Prussia, they worked on estates, became day laborers, and became shepherds.